 For some reason, miniature cheesecake just feels more FUN than regular cheesecake.
 It's partly because finger food is way more fun than regular food!
 And that's probably because we're more likely to eat finger food at parties and celebrations.
 The best part of finger food desserts is that you can forego the fuss with plates and forks and just dig in!

+If you are looking for mini baked cheesecakes, or mini cheesecake recipes, this mini cherry cheesecakes recipe is ideal because they are baked in a muffin tin with muffin liners.
+You don't need to purchase anything special to make them.
 So whether you're going to a baby shower, a Super Bowl party, celebrating New Year's, Valentine's day or going to a backyard BBQ, if you're looking for a quick and easy dessert, these Mini Cherry Cheesecakes are the perfect dessert!

-More Mini Desserts!
+🍰More Mini Desserts!

 If you are looking for even more mini desserts, then check out my Raspberry Tiramisu Tarts

-Mini Cherry Cheesecakes
+📋 Mini Cherry Cheesecakes (with Oreo crust) recipe

 - 1 ½ cups Oreo cookie baking crumbs

-- 4 tbsp butter, melted
+- 4 tablespoon butter, melted

-- 540 ml can Cherry pie filling (About 18 oz)
+- 540 ml can of cherry pie filling (About 18 oz)

 - Preheat oven to 375 F/190 C. Line muffin tin with paper cupcake/muffin liners or foil tart liners.